lprimeroo/saruftw.github.io.old/blogs/_posts/2017-12-21-travels-in-malaysia.md

 ### Kota Kinabalu

 The journey began by flying to Kota Kinabalu from Bangalore via Kuala Lumpur.
 Kota Kinabalu is a small city located in the Eastern part of Malaysia called Sabah.
 The day we landed here, it was pouring so heavily that you could literally observe the overpowering silence created by the massive smashing of rain to the ground.
 The city came across to me as sort of a _retirement paradise_.
 Pleasant weather, modern architecture, good restaurants/bars and picturesque islands at a stones throw distance.
 Overall, it had a very laidback feel attached to it.
 I'd definitely settle here if I plan on taking a pause from life.
 Philosophical notions aside, Kota Kinabalu has umpteen number of speed boat services that ply from the <a href="https://goo.gl/maps/W6BcrpiMJL22">Jesselton Jetty Point</a> to a number of islands such as Manukan, Gaya, Sulug, Mamutik, and many more.
 You could either charter a boat and hop around all of them or hitch a service to any one of them.
 We zeroed-in on Manukan and tried out some snorkeling for the very first time.
-These pictures should give an idea of how serene the nature looks when the sand is white and sky is filled with clouds.
+These pictures should give an idea of how serene the nature looks when the sand is smooth, sky is filled with clouds and the horizon is within the range of your eyes.

 <p align="center">
 <img style="max-width: 80%;" src="https://dl.dropboxusercontent.com/s/lgcb9pgriqj5rhy/Photo%2017-10-17%2C%206%2008%2040%20PM%20%281%29.jpg?dl=0" />